 1950s and 1960s – Intercontinental ballistic missiles, designed to carry a single nuclear warhead, are stationed throughout Kansas facilities, ready to launch from hardened underground silos.

-1952-1953 – Dwight D. Eisenhower becomes the first Kansan to be elected president of the United States.
+1952-1953 – Dwight D. Eisenhower became the first Kansan to be elected president of the United States.

-1953 – First commercial television station in Kansas, KTVH in Hutchinson.
+1953 – The first commercial television station in Kansas, KTVH in Hutchinson.

 May 17, 1954 – The U.S. Supreme Court announces its unanimous ruling on Brown v.
 Board of Education of Topeka.
 This landmark decision determined that separate but equal was inherently unequal, and helped launch the Civil Rights Movement.

 June 10, 1958 – A tornado hits El Dorado, Kansas, causing 15 deaths and 50 injuries.

 1959 – The murder of four members of the Clutter family near Holcomb shocks the state.
 It becomes the basis of the book and movie entitled “In Cold Blood.”

 1961 – Wichita, Kansas is known as the “Air Capital of America.”